-Buying The Wrong Size Equipment:: The Department of Energy states that a large percentage of people who replace their heating and air conditioning systems end up installing the wrong size equipment.
-The results are scary: high utility bills, buildup of unhealthy mold in the ductwork, damaged equipment and uncomfortable living conditions.
-This can easily be avoided by making sure you get an accurate load calculation from your contractor.
+Buying The Wrong Size Equipment: The Department of Energy states that a large percentage of people who replace their heating and air conditioning systems end up installing the wrong size equipment.
+The results can be frightening: high utility bills, buildup of unhealthy mold in the ductwork, damaged equipment and uncomfortable living conditions.
+This can easily be avoided by making sure you get an accurate load calculation from your technician.
 The load calculation is determined by your home’s physical characteristics and takes into account your family’s personal needs.
 This, along with a detailed system analysis, will correctly verify the proper size equipment needed for your home.

-Using Untrustworthy and Unqualified Contractors:: Choosing the right contractor can mean the difference between having a horribly, expensive experience you’ll never forget and an experience you can’t wait to share with friends and family.
+Using Untrustworthy and Unqualified Contractors: Choosing the right home service professional can mean the difference between having a horribly expensive experience you’ll never forget and an experience you can’t wait to share with friends and family.
 Here are some steps to take to make sure you choose the right contractor for you: